 Open year-round, the staff and volunteers are on-site to answer all your questions about the area and provide you with resources like maps and brochures.

 Located in Hamilton—the anchor of the Bitterroot Valley—this year-round visitor center can help you uncover some of the treasures found in the valley, including St. Mary Mission, The Daly Mansion, incredible hiking trails and the Lee Metcalf National Wildlife Refuge.

-Located in the Flathead Valley, this visitor center provides brochures for area attractions, as well as lodging and dining.
-A Flathead National Forest employee is also on hand to answer questions regarding hiking, berry picking, river access and more.
-Open June - August.
+Located in the Flathead Valley, this visitor kiosk provides brochures for area attractions, as well as lodging and dining.
+Open June—August.

 Located in the historical village at the southern end of Main Street, this visitor center is open year-round, with on-hand staff to help plan your time in this corner of northwest Montana.

 The Flathead Convention & Visitor Bureau offers travelers information about the Flathead Valley at a kiosk in the Glacier International Airport in Kalispell.